jishen027/Json-server/README.md

 # Json-server
-an example for showing how json server works
+an example to showing how json server works